ProPublica’s Jeff Larson on the NSA Crypto Story

 (Transcript edited for brevity and clarity.)

 Scott directs a team of journalist/programmers building large interactive software projects that tell journalistic stories, and that make complex national statistics relevant to readers and their communities.
-Scott is also co-founder of DocumentCloud, a service that helps news organizations search, manage, and present their source documents.
+Scott is also co-founder of DocumentCloud, a two-time recipient of the Knight News Challenge.
+DocumentCloud is a service that helps news organizations search, manage and present their source documents.